Jonathan Schmid

-Jonathan Schmid (born 22 June 1990) is a French professional footballer who plays as a midfielder or right back for Bundesliga club SC Freiburg.
+Jonathan Schmid (born 22 June 1990) is a French professional footballer who plays as a midfielder or right back for Luxembourgish club Progrès Niederkorn.

 Early and personal life

 Schmid was born in 1990 in Strasbourg to an Austrian father who comes from Gresten in the District of Scheibbs in Lower Austria, and an Alsatian mother He is of Algerian descent through his maternal grandfather.
 He grew up in the troubled neighbourhood of Neuhof.
 His brother Anthony Schmid is also a professional footballer in Austria.

 Career

 Early career

 In 1994, he started in the youth academy of Racing Strasbourg.
 In 2006, he left the club and played for Sporting Schiltigheim and Mars Bischheim.
 Strasbourg is situated on the border with Germany; on the recommendation of a friend, he went into the youth of the German amateur side Offenburger FV.
 In a game in the A-youth-Bundesliga against SC Freiburg, he was the coach of the Freiburg side, Christian Streich, on and convinced him with his performance.

 Finally to the 2008–09 season, he joined the youth academy of SC Freiburg and won in his first season, the DFB-Pokal in the A-youth.